 Because time is a limiting factor, only around 1% of hospital fatalities result in organ donation.
 Most organs are only healthy for a limited period of time after death, and their donation follows a stringent procedure.

-Before a hospital can transfer a deceased individual to an organ procurement organization (OPO) for review, two doctors (who are not involved in organ transplantation) must certify the donor brain dead.
+Before a hospital can transfer a deceased individual to an Organ Procurement Organization (OPO) for review, two doctors (who are not involved in organ transplantation) must certify the donor's brain dead

 Being an organ donor has no bearing on your funeral plans; your family can still pick an open casket ceremony and will not have to wait any longer for your service.